-This is the most dynamic section in nature.
+This is the most dynamic section of nature.
 It becomes challenging also in a way that it doesn’t have any “set syllabus”.
-We’ve seen a lot of change in banking exams, especially in Reasoning section.
+We’ve seen a lot of change in banking exams, especially in the Reasoning section.
 So, it is important to keep an open mind, and one needs to be ready to face anything.

 The biggest part in this section is covered by Puzzles/Seating Arrangement.
 And, to be very frank, I was not good at solving these.
 I know, that these questions challenge a lot of candidates.
 One gets to think that if he’s not able to solve the 50% of marks, then what does he need to do to clear the section?
 The answer is simple yet complicated.
 Everything, apart from Puzzles and Arrangement need to be prepared thoroughly so that you don’t miss even a single mark.

 It has been noticed that the pattern of Reasoning is changing with every exam that IBPS is conducting.
 So, the biggest question bank or repository for Reasoning is this wonderful web of information – the Internet.
 Several websites post question every day.
 You should solve those.
 Please know that there is no trick for solving Puzzles and Arrangements, only practice will help you.
 Also, the questions in Oliveboard Mock Tests are of great help, as they provide a lot of variety.
 I’ve been mentioning a lot, but mocks are a MUST.

 Then comes the miscellaneous questions like Input-Output, Coding-Decoding, Inequalities, Syllogisms, Direction Sense, Data Sufficiency, Ranking and Order, Critical reasoning – Assumptions, Conclusions, Cause and Effect etc. If you’re someone who is not comfortable with Puzzles and Arrangements, then you should try to solve the “miscellaneous” part.

 For syllogisms, you can choose the traditional Venn Diagram method or the A, E, I, O rules method.

 For Syllogisms, Data Sufficiency, Input-Output and Critical Reasoning, I’d suggest you follow “Analytical Reasoning by MK Pandey, BSC Publication”.
 This is a very good book and should be followed in my opinion.